-B6.2 Calculation of SCR and MCR
+B6.2 Calculation of 5CR and MCR

-The actuarial function is responsible for the calculation of the SCR and the MCR.
+IDA Insurance finance team is responsible for the calculation of the SCR and the MCR, while the review of such workings is carried out by Marsh Management Services Malto Limited together with Marsh UK, the actuarial function.
 The frequency of the calculation will be quarterly.